NavpreetDevpuri/LyndaDownloader/README.md

    -  `apt-get update`
    -  `apt-get install python`
    -  `pip install requests`
-3. Know you can run python script on android
+3. Know you can run python script on android<br>
 -savedir or -sd argument is compulsory for android.
 ##### For example :
 ```python